Michael Keaton’s Knox Goes Away is barely saved by a powerful ending, but it still suffers from meandering direction and wasted potential.

 I can’t really comment on the cinematography, because it’s mostly just … competent, and little else.
 Keaton and DP Marshall Adams can form straightforward shots with no issue and light them enough to not make the film look ugly, but there’s nothing that visually interesting to stay in your mind.
 It all works, but that’s still very disappointing compared to what could have been done here.
 I guess that’s the entirety of Knox Goes Away in a nutshell.
 It’s never terrible, but the pacing, occasionally wonky writing, multiple missed opportunities, and overall lack of style hold it back considerably.
 Still, that ending absolutely elevates it to a point where I can say I’m glad I saw the film.
 So, if nothing else, I at least appreciate Knox Goes Away for reminding me that movie isn’t over until it’s over.

-Knox Goes Away premiered at TIFF on September 11, 2023.
+Knox Goes Away premiered at TIFF on September 11, 2023 and will be released in US theaters on March 15, 2024.
 Read our list of films to watch at the 2023 Toronto Film Festival!